What Is Pelvic Pain?

 Pain During Sex

 Pelvic pain during sex (dyspareunia) has been discussed as a symptom in most of the conditions described previously.
+Pain may occur superficially on the surface of the genitals, deeper near the cervix, or anywhere in between.
 Other causes of painful intercourse not discussed previously include vaginal dryness or atrophy that occurs during menopause or changes in sexual behavior.
 Diagnosis and treatment of the causative condition usually will reduce or stop pelvic pain that occurs during sex (for example, vaginal estrogen creams or rings to increase vaginal lubrication during menopause).
 However, some individuals have no medical condition diagnosed as the cause of painful intercourse may benefit from consultation with a qualified sex therapist.

 Chronic Pelvic Pain